ahmedsaoudi/qet/README.md

 # qet - A Meta Package Manager

+> **Warning:** This project is in a very early stage of development.
+It is not recommended for use on critical systems.
+Please use it with caution and preferably on virtual machines or other non-essential systems.

 `qet` is a command-line tool for Linux that acts as a meta package manager.
 It provides a unified interface to manage packages from different sources, such as system package managers (apt, dnf, pacman), language-specific managers (pip, npm), and other distribution formats (AppImage, Snap, Flatpak).

 ## How It Works